adafruit/cascadetoml/README.md

 * `.cascade.toml` defines settings for `cascadetoml`.
 Settings are:
   * `paths` a list of strings where each string is a python format-style string.
 These strings are used to pull out setting defined by the path.
 * `<type>.template.toml` defines the full structure of the resulting TOML object. `<type>` is used as the name for the array of tables output when a cascade results in multiple objects.
 The keys in the table are the only ones allowed in TOML files within the tree.
 The types of values must also be consistent.

+Settings for a particular folder are in a TOML file with the folder name plus the `.toml` extension.

 The first repo using this is the [`nvm.toml`](https://github.com/adafruit/nvm.toml) repo.
 Its only path is `{technology}/{manufacturer}/{sku}.toml`.
 A file such as `flash/gigadevice/GD1.toml` will have the implicit values: